Datskalf/Subwoofer/readme.md

 Subwoofer is a bipedal robot modelled after robots like Boston Dynamics' Spot and the Unitree go.
 The version made has been given the name `spotmicro`, and the original designs can be found [here](https://gitlab.com/public-open-source/spotmicroai).

 Software is currently ran on a raspberry pi running ROS2 Humble.
-Login for this pi is (username: `ubuntu`, password: `rootroot`).
+Login for this pi is (ip: `192.168.4.1`, username: `ubuntu`, password: `rootroot`).

 ## Setup
-When using the face detection, please copy the `ros2_ws/src/sensing/sensing/haarcascade_frontalface_default.xml` file to `ros2_ws/install/sensing/lib/python3.10/site-packages/sensing/haarcascade_frontalface_default.xml`.
-This is a workaround until a fix has been found.
+In `face_detectino_launch.xml`, make sure the cascade file is properly linked for face detection.

 ## Servos